New Scheme

 • Have some or all of your super in an accumulation account (not a defined benefit), and

-• Have reached your superannuation preservation age.
+• Have reached the superannuation preservation age.

 It's crucial to be aware that drawing on your superannuation while still working will mean having less money when you retire.